AdityaNarayan001/Ollama-LLM-Benchmark-Suite/README.md

 1.  **Install Dependencies**:
     Make sure you have the required Python libraries installed.
 You can install them using pip:
     ```bash
-    pip install ollama pandas psutil
+    pip install ollama pandas psutil streamlit plotly
     ```

 2.  **Ensure Ollama is Running**:
     This script requires an active Ollama instance to run the benchmarks.
 Make sure the Ollama service is running in the background.

-3.  **Execute the Benchmark**:
+3.  **Run the Application**:
-    Run the main benchmark script from your terminal:
+    You can now run the Streamlit dashboard directly.
+If the benchmark has not been run before, the dashboard will provide an option to start it.
     ```bash
-    python3 benchmark.py
+    streamlit run dashboard.py
     ```
+    This single command is all you need to either view existing results or run a new benchmark.

 ## Output